-A lot of influencing conditions, right?
-Luckily, Daniel Goleman has pinned down four management styles every manager should master.
+This said, Daniel Goleman has pinned down four management styles every manager should master.

-Leaders who have mastered four or more—especially the authoritative, democratic, affiliative, and coaching styles—have the best climate and business performance.
+“Leaders who have mastered four or more—especially the authoritative, democratic, affiliative, and coaching styles—have the best climate and business performance.”

-The secret to making them your own is to actually study the underlying emotional intelligence competencies specific to every style, available in his study.
-So for instance, if you’re an authoritarian manager and want to become more democractic in your approach, refine your active listening and communication skills.
+The secret to making them your own is to actually study the underlying emotional intelligence competencies specific to every style.
+So, for instance, if you’re an authoritarian manager and want to become more democratic in your approach, refine your active listening and communication skills.